Stonework, Statues and Monuments Restoration with Fiber Lasers

 Outdoor stonework and artworks are vulnerable to many pollutants and contaminants, these include (but are not limited to) air pollution (the removal of nitrates and sulphates e.g. acid rain, aerosols, etc.), algae, bird droppings, fungi, lichen, graffiti removal, moss and storm damage.
 Perhaps the most major outdoor contaminator is traffic grime, which typically produces a black film layer of soot, dirt and grime, which can be hard to remove.

 A fiber laser will be able to clean damage caused by any of the above pollutants and contaminants.

 Full restoration through acid erosion won’t be possible via the ablation process but could be possible via additive manufacturing and/or the use of a skilled Stonemason.

-The ablation process is ideal for restoring stonework
+Why is the ablation process ideal for restoring stonework?

 The cleaning of stonework typically is an ablation technique, which is fairly easy to describe.
 The area of stone (or similar material) with the surface contamination is focused with the laser beam and the precise amount of debris is ablated from the surface.
 The results of this process can be astonishing and make a fundamental difference to the appearance of the stonework.